Losing your job can be a shock and can mean big changes to your lifestyle. But there are steps you can take to manage your money and find support.

 It's okay to ask for help during this time.
 Talk to friends and family about how you're feeling.

-Beyond Blue has useful information about how to cope.
-See their eight tips for looking after yourself through unemployment.
+Beyond Blue has useful information about looking after your mental health.

 You can call Beyond Blue on 1300 224 636 to talk to someone (24 hours a day, 7 days a week).
 Or use their web chat service (3pm to 12am).